Steve973/pychub/README.md

 the user does not provide a name with the `--chub` option.
 The name is derived from the wheel metadata, and it is formatted as `<Name>-<Version>.chub`.

-While it has been mentioned that `pychubby` creates reproducible installs, it should be understood that this is not making claims about the target host state.
+While it has been mentioned that `pychub` creates reproducible installs, it should be understood that this is not making claims about the target host state.
 This is about the bundled wheels that are installed into the target environment.

-When you run `pychubby`, it creates a structure like this:
+When you run `pychub`, it creates a structure like this:
 ```bash
 libs/           # your main wheel and all dependency wheels
 scripts/        # lifecycle scripts parent directory